MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning: MuSR Domains

 In this domain, $q_i$ asks where a person believes an item to be in the story.
 The answer, $a_i$, is then the last location the person saw the item move in the story, or where the item was originally if they never saw the item move. $\Phi(F, q_i)$ is backed by a set of sequential moves $F$, where each move is a collection of observations denoting whether each person in the story saw the move or not.
 A move is denoted as a fact ``$P$ moves $I$ to $L$'' where $P$ is a person, $I$ is an item, and $L$ is a location, respectively.
 For every move, each person other than the one moving the item is given a chance $c$ (set to 0.33 for our experiments) to see the move, which will add either ``$P'$ saw $I$ move to $L$.'' or ``$P'$ did not see $I$ move to $L$.'' to $F$.

 The reasoning trees then focus on explaining why someone may or may not have observed a move.
 This integrates commonsense reasoning: for example, a barista was busy doing latte art for a customer and didn't observe the manager moving an item from the fridge to the storage room.
+More details can be found in Appendix~\ref{sec:building_tom}.